wellcomecollection/docs/rfcs/035-marc-856/README.md

     If the contents of subfield $u doesn't look like a URL, we will log a warning and not create the item.

+*   `locationType` = OnlineResource

+The `label` on the item and `linkText` on the location will be populated as follows:

-*   `linkText` = the space-joined contents of subfields $z, $y and $3.
+*   Concatenate the contents of subfields $z, $y and $3, joined with spaces.

-    These will be joined in the original subfield order.
-    If this is an empty string, we will omit the linkText field.
+    If this is an empty string, we will omit both fields.

+    We don't want the linkText to be too long (no more than seven words), and some of these subfields contain very long strings.
+    So we apply the following rule: if the concatenated string is seven words or less, and contains "access", "view" or "connect", we put it in the location `"linkText"` field.
+    Otherwise, we put it in the item's `"label"` field.

     At some point we might want to do quality control on this field and omit some of the values -- e.g. if removing generic "view online" descriptions from the Sierra data, so the front-end can use more consistent vocabulary.

-*   `locationType` = OnlineResource

 If the 856 is attached to a bib record, then the Item is attached directly to the bib Work.